 The General Data Protection Regulation (GDPR) is the toughest privacy and security law in the world, yet few Shopify Stores are completely compliant with its statutes.

 The EU General Data Protection Regulation (GDPR) is among the world’s toughest data protection laws.
-Under the GDPR, the EU’s data protection authorities can impose fines of up to up to €20 million (roughly $20,372,000), or 4% of worldwide turnover for the preceding financial year – whichever is higher.
+Under the GDPR, the EU’s data protection authorities can impose fines of up to €20 million (roughly $20,372,000), or 4% of worldwide turnover for the preceding financial year – whichever is higher.

 Most eCommerce retailers are now aware of the basic outline of the GDPR, at least as it relates to seeking consent to collect data on customers.